modera/ModeraActivityLoggerBundle/README.md

 Before you can use your configuration properties you need to publish them.
 Publishing process consists of several steps:

 1. Create a provider class.
-2. Register your provides class in service container with "modera_config.config_entries_provider" tag
+2. Register your provides class in service container with "modera_config.config_entries_provider" tag.
-3. Use `modera:config:install-config-entries` command to publish exposed configuration entries
+3. Use `modera:config:install-config-entries` command to publish exposed configuration entries.

 This is how a simple provider class could look like: